marcins/revealjs-simple-gallery/README.md

 I wanted to show a small gallery inside a reveal.js presentation (slideshow within a slideshow - Inception!).
 This is a simple plugin that takes a list of images and converts it to an auto-advancing slideshow.

+## Why?

+Why not?

+Seriously though, could just do a sequence of regular slides with an auto-advance to get the same effect, so why not?
+Well first of all I didn't think of it until it was too late, and secondly this keeps the slide deck a bit neater.
+You can easily skip past the whole slideshow by using the keyboard controls, whereas with auto-advance you'd need to jump through all the slides.

 ## Installing

  * copy `gallery.plugin.js` to `plugins/gallery/gallery.plugin.js` in your reveal.js presentation